top of page

 1/2 Crew Teacher

-Jennifer Delaney is a lifelong learner and seems to find education on many paths.
-She has teaching experience as a mom, classroom aide, homeschool parent, substitute teacher, special education teacher, and currently as a part of Promontory’s 1-2 Community.
-She graduated from USU in Early Childhood Education and has a birth through 5 Special Education certification.
-Jennifer is currently working towards a Master’s Degree in Special Education from University of West Florida.
-She is very excited for her new learning and teaching adventures at Promontory.
+Jennifer Delaney is a lifelong learner who finds education on many paths.
+She has teaching experience as a mom, classroom aide, homeschool parent, substitute teacher, special education teacher, and currently as part of Promontory’s 1/2 Community.
+She graduated from USU with a degree in Early Childhood Education and holds a Birth through 5 Special Education certification.
+Jennifer also earned her Master’s Degree in Special Education from the University of West Florida.
+She is very excited about her new learning and teaching adventures at Promontory.

-Jennifer lives in a small farming community with her best friend and husband, Robert, two amazing teenage girls, Rebecca and Rachel, her mom, Joyce, and their dog, Roofio.
-They love to be together as a family and enjoy movies, camping, puzzles, laughing, and eating dinner together as often as possible.
+Jennifer lives in a small farming community with her best friend and husband, Robert, their two amazing teenage daughters, Rebecca and Rachel, her mom, Joyce, and their dog, Roofio.
+They love spending time together as a family and enjoy movies, camping, puzzles, laughing, and having dinner together as often as possible.

-Jennifer believes children are magical and full of wonder with gifts to share and even more to discover.
+Jennifer believes children are magical and full of wonder, with gifts to share and even more to discover.
 Children fascinate her.
-She sees teaching as a privilege to watch the magic unfold everyday.
+She sees teaching as a privilege and loves watching the magic unfold every day.

 “Every child deserves a champion, an adult who insists they become the best they can possibly be.”